 - Journal of the American Medical Association: Effect of Wearable Technology Combined With a Lifestyle Intervention on Long-term Weight Loss

 How is this possible?
 These trackers measure movement and can adjust one’s “allowed caloric intake” accordingly.
 Thus many people may feel they are allowed to eat more bad foods if they have exercised.
-This could very well result in weight gain – given that exercise is almost completely useless for weight loss.
+This could possibly result in weight gain – given that exercise is not very effective for weight loss in the first place.

 These fitness-tracker measurements may become a distraction to what’s really important: what you eat.
 Getting distracted from the most important thing sets people up to fail.

 Are there smarter ways to lose weight?
-Sure.
+Most likely yes.
 Eat real low-carb foods, maybe do some intermittent fasting.
 While you’re doing that, feel free to exercise for health, fitness and wellness reasons – that’s great.

-Just don’t believe that exercise will help you lose a significant amount of weight.
+Just don’t believe that exercise will help you lose a major amount of weight.